semaperepelitsa/smart_titles/Readme.md

     <h1>Different title for the page</h1>

 This gem is under development and [therefore](http://semver.org/) API can change between minor versions until the 1.0.0.
-It works only with Rails 3.1.
+It works only with Rails 3.1 and higher.

 Installation
 ---